kayahr/wastelib/doc/combat.md

 - `Auto`: each successful hit application can be redistributed across the available enemy groups on the current target side

-For `Auto`, empty groups are retried until a living target group is found.
+For `Auto`, the game rerolls the random target-group pick until it lands on a living group.
 The spray is therefore distributed across the live runtime groups on the current target side, not across map positions.

 ## Explosives

 Explosives use a separate area-of-effect path.
+This confirmed blast path is selected by weapon family `13`.
+Weapon families `8` and `9` are rockets, but they stay on the normal single-target ranged path.

 Rules: